Nale-kunal/LawGPT-Main/backend/README.md

 npm run dev
 ```

-This will start the server with auto-reload on file changes.
+This will start the server with auto-reload on file changes, using **Firestore** as the database and **Cloudinary** for media storage.

 ### Production Mode